eliaskemppi/ml-foundations/README.md

+# Machine Learning Mini-Projects

-Some simple machine learning mini-projects to help me learn
+Some simple machine learning / data science mini-projects to help me learn.
+Mainly supporting my coursework.
+I'm actively updating this repo as I learn more and complete mini-projects.